Oncoplastic & breast reconstructive surgery

 Advanced techniques of flap reconstruction have become possible with the application of reconstructive microsurgery.
 With this technique, the skin and fat of the lower abdomen are removed while keeping the muscles intact, which may improve recovery and the patient’s overall health.

 Cancer Treatment Centers of America® (CTCA) offers a wide array of tissue transfer procedures.

 Autologous fat grafting

 In addition to flap reconstruction, autologous fat grafting may also be an option.
 Also called autologous fat transfer, autologous fat grafting is a minimally invasive technique that involves liposuctioning fat cells from elsewhere in the body and injecting them into the breast to improve its shape and/or increase its size.

 Autologous fat grafting is most commonly used to improve the shape of a breast reconstructed with an implant or flap after mastectomy.
 It may also be used to improve the contour of the breast after lumpectomy and radiation therapy treatments.
 Using fat grafting to reconstruct the entire breast may also be an option, though this type of a procedure may require several operations.
 It is important to discuss all the potential advantages and disadvantages involved in fat grafting with your surgeon prior to deciding on a treatment plan.

 Meeting your individual needs

-Your care team also understands that breast cancer surgery can have psychological consequences.
-Changes to your physical shape and form can raise concerns about your sexuality and womanhood.
-Your care team includes mind-body therapists, image enhancement specialists and spiritual counselors to help address these issues and enhance your overall well-being.
+Your care team also understands that breast cancer surgery may have psychological consequences.
+Changes to your physical shape and form may raise concerns about your sexuality and womanhood.
+Depending on your needs and preferences, your care team may include mind-body therapists, image enhancement specialists and spiritual counselors to help address these issues and enhance your overall well-being.